LINNI2017/System/Multithreaded_Searching_Number/README.md

 # Multithreaded Searching

-### Create a program that will use multiple threads to search for a target value
+### Use multiple threads to search for a target value
 in an array of ints, which are read in from a file.